TERMS AND CONDITIONS FOR THE SUPPLY OF WEB MARKETING SERVICES BY LURE CREATIVE

 15.3 The Client shall indemnify the Company against all damages, losses and expenses suffered or incurred by the Company as a result of the Materials which the Client has contributed or approved being in contravention of legislation, decency, marketing rules or any other action that any such Materials infringe any Intellectual Property Rights of a third party.

 15.4 The parties shall be obliged to notify the other party without any undue delay of any claims raised against a party as described above.

 15.5 Unless expressly stated otherwise in these Terms or in the Contract, the Intellectual Property Rights created, developed, subsisting or used in connection with the Services and whether in existence at the date hereof or created in the future shall vest in and be the property of the Company or the relevant third party from whom the Company has acquired a right of use with a view to executing the Contract.
 The Client agrees to execute and deliver such documents and perform such acts as may be necessary from time to time to ensure such Intellectual Property Right vest in the Company.

 15.6 The Intellectual Property Rights as mentioned in clause 15.2 shall not be used, assigned, distributed, copied, forwarded to online or offline activities by the Client without a separate, express written agreement.

 15.7 If the Company makes software, scripts, API services, etc. available to the Client as part of the execution of a Contract, the Client shall only acquire a non-exclusive personal non transferable license to use such material until the Services under this agreement cease.

-15.8 The Client hereby irrevocably licenses the Company to use and display the Client’s name, figure, logo, etc. as a reference on the Company’s website, other marketing materials or types of media whilst they a Client of the Company and for 18 months after the Contract terminates.
+15.8 The Client hereby irrevocably licenses the Company to use and display the Client’s name, figure, logo, etc. as a reference on the Company’s website, other marketing materials or types of media whilst they are a Client of the Company and for 36 months after the Contract terminates.